-This is really accurate at short distance (obviously), and very discreet handgun (pretty small), but at the same time you are not using it to kill rhinos, it is for self defense which in the most reasonable cases you don't want to kill your agresor.
-I know there are comments that said it only holds 6-7 rounds what I would tell them, "Well kid how many rounds you need to hit your target?
+This is really accurate at short distances (obviously) and is a very discreet handgun (pretty small).
+However, it's not meant for killing rhinos.
+It's for self-defense.
+In most reasonable cases, you don't want to kill your aggressor.
+I know there are comments that say it only holds 6-7 rounds.
+What I would tell them is, "Well, kid, how many rounds do you need to hit your target?"

 I have one, and that's enough.

 The 1911 set the standard for what a handgun should be.
 It's simple, durable, reliable, and dependable.
 Its iconic design remains one of the most copied of all time.

 The best gun all day long.

 You get what you pay for.
 It's tough and will not disappoint you.
 I replaced the rear sight with a ghost ring - personal preference.
 No other modifications were made.
 It works right out of the box.